zimme/meteor/packages/accounts-base/Stories.md

 # End-User Stories

-To avoid a lot of repetition, I'm structuring the stories in terms of the behavior various end-user actions should have in various end-user states.
-First I'll describe the states and the actions available from them, and then I'll describe the behavior of the actions themselves.

 The end-user has the following characteristics:

 * he might not remember whether he already has an account and/or which service(s) he has associated with the account